-Rainbow Mountain Loop Trail is a 1.5 mile moderately trafficked loop trail located near Madison, AL that features a great forest setting and is rated as moderate.
+Rainbow Mountain Loop Trail is a 1.5 mile moderately trafficked loop trail located near Madison, Alabama that features a great forest setting and is rated as moderate.
 The trail is primarily used for hiking, walking, and trail running and is accessible year-round.
 Dogs are also able to use this trail.

 I enjoyed it a lot.
 Not to hard not to easy.